backstage/backstage/docs/features/software-templates/installation.md

 Apps integration further down the line by using the existing `integrations` config.

-> Note: Some of this config may already be setup part of your `app-config.yaml`.
+> Note: Some of this configuration may already be set up as part of your `app-config.yaml`.
 > We're moving away from the duplicated config for authentication in the
 > `scaffolder` section and using `integrations` instead.